denahyaidan/3D_Portfolio/README.md

 # To view the site

-Clone the repo and run "npm i", then "npm run dev"
+Clone the repo and run "npm i", then "npm run dev."